 If your dentist advises that you need bone grafting, should you feel concerned?
-Bone graft may sound uncommon at first, but truth is it’s a routine procedure performed in a dental office.
+A bone graft may sound uncommon at first, but the truth is it's a routine procedure performed in a dental office.

 What Happens During a Bone Grafting Procedure?